Tel: (404) 651-9636

 Dominic Capraro was raised in Marietta, Georgia, where he graduated from Lassiter High School.
-He earned a Bachelor’s of Science degree in Political Science from Kennesaw State University.
-He graduated cum laude from Georgia State University College of Law, where he was an Associate Research Editor for the Law Review.
+He earned a Bachelor’s of Science degree in Political Science from Kennesaw State University and later graduated cum laude from Georgia State University College of Law, where he was an Associate Research Editor for the Law Review.
 Dominic has been with the Office of State Administrative Hearings since 2013, and was appointed Deputy General Counsel in 2018.
-He is also the staff attorney for the Honorable Judges Brown, Schroer, and Teate.
+He is also the staff attorney for the Honorable Judge Barbara Brown.

 Zeke Van Keuren began working at the Office of State Administrative Hearings in 2017 after graduating from William & Mary Law School.
 At William & Mary, Zeke acted as the Graduate Research Fellow for the Special Education Advocacy Clinic, was a member of the William & Mary Law Review, and received the Ewell Award for his service to the greater William & Mary community.
 Zeke completed his undergraduate at Emory University with a Bachelor of Arts in Political Science and History.
 While attending Emory University, Zeke was a member of the Emory Varsity Swim Team, volunteered with the Special Olympics swimming program, and co-hosted a weekly campus radio show.
 At the Office of State Administrative Hearings, Zeke is the staff attorney for the Honorable Judges Baxter, Beaudrot, Howells, and Walker.